Teen Stress Skills

 The program consists of:

-- 90 minutes of weekly group meetings for 10 weeks (15 hours total)
+- 1 hour and 15 minutes of weekly group meetings for 10 weeks (17.5 hours total)

-If a teenager is already seeing a therapist for individual counselling, they may continue to see that therapist during the program.
-However, we ask that the therapist and our clinical team communicate so that each party is aware of the therapeutic topics and approaches being used.
+If a teenager is seeing a therapist for individual counselling, they may continue to see that therapist during the program.
+However, we may ask that the therapist and our clinical team communicate so that each party is aware of the topics and approaches being used.

 About Three Story Clinic